EquiformerV2: Improved Equivariant Transformer for Scaling to Higher-Degree Representations: Background

 \subsection{eSCN Convolution}

-While tensor products are necessary to \revision{interact vectors of different degrees}, they are compute-intensive.
-To reduce the complexity, eSCN convolutions~\cite{escn} are proposed to use $SO(2)$ linear operations for efficient tensor products.
-We provide an outline and intuition for their method here, please refer to Sec.~\ref{appendix:subsec:escn_convolution} and their work~\cite{escn} for mathematical details.
+eSCN convolutions~\citep{escn} are proposed to use $SO(2)$ linear operations for efficient tensor products.
+We provide an outline and intuition for their method here, please refer to Sec.~\ref{appendix:subsec:escn_convolution} and their work~\citep{escn} for mathematical details.